How to launch your Application-specific blockchain: A complete guide

 AppChains continues to gain traction as more web3 developers realize the ease of managing their large projects on a dedicated single purpose blockchain over using a shared public chain.
 If your dApp too demands a dedicated blockchain, you have two ways to go unless you want to fork any specific blockchain:

-1. Use solutions like Subnets & Supernets and leverage their underlying L1’s security
+1. Use solutions like L1s (Formerly known as Subnets) & Supernets and leverage their underlying L1’s security

 2. Use popular frameworks like Cosmos or Substrate to build from scratch and still benefit from the ecosystem.